-RPG programmers are working across time, across business cultures, and structures.
-When they analyse, maintain, design and develop to meet what a company needs, they need skills with RPG, RPG ILE, RPG-FREE and SQL.
+RPG developers are working across time, across business cultures, and structures.
+When they, analyse, maintain design and develop to meet what a company needs, they need skills with RPG, RPG ILE, RPG-FREE and SQL.
 They create or enhance programs.
 They create technical documentation or pseudo code for themselves or programmers who follow them.
 They troubleshoot business processes, including looking for database issues.
 They identify the best syntax checkers, monitor, and debug current software.
 They use the best change management techniques.
 They advise businesses on how to improve processes.

 Ninjas, Evolutionists, Architects, Carpenters, and Programmers

 The best RPG programmers are Ninjas of the tools and languages.
 They understand their language well, but can integrate with CL, SQL, JAVA, C#, XML, JSON, HTML, PHP, and other code.
 Because IBM’s strength lays in part with its compatibility.

 Evolutionist: They refactor, tinker, and upgrade legacy RPG into /free format.
 As technology evolves, they keep their skills up-to-date and be agile for new demands.